Living in Survival Mode

 My clients say I’m a really good listener, that I’m authentic in what I teach and the way I live my life, I’m open-minded, non-judgmental, and create a space where people are free to be who they truly are, no matter what that is.
 I am blessed to have a beautiful space in Toronto from which I coach, both in person and on the phone, and I hope you’ll come see it for yourself.

 Check out my website at http://awakeningtheself.com/

 The Story of Shaltazar

-Having already produced the 16 original Messages from Shaltazar CD, I wanted to share this more extensive body of wisdom with a wider audience.
-I contemplated compiling the longer channeled messages with the shorter written messages into a book.
-However, I have come to believe that this wisdom is best understood and integrated in a more sensory way.
-I therefore decided to create the Shaltazar website incorporating audio, video, and the written word in hopes of sharing this divine wisdom with as many people as possible all over the world.
+Nearly 7 years ago I tapped into the energy of Shaltazar, a divine entity that comes forth through me in the written and spoken word.
+I realized that the powerful messages from Shaltazar were changing the way I saw the world and my place in it.
+Through healing circles, group channelings, and private spiritual coaching, I continue to bring the wisdom of Shaltazar to the many.
+I have come to believe that this wisdom is best understood and integrated in a more sensory way.
+I, therefore, decided to create the Shaltazar website incorporating audio, video, and the written word in hopes of sharing this divine wisdom with as many people as possible all over the world.

 Check out the Shaltazar website at https://shaltazar.com/

 I am also an avid nature and travel photographer.
 I love sharing nature's beauty with the world.
 Check out my photo website here http://www.jeffreyeisen.com/